lordofprograms/pos-tagger/README.md

 * Keras 2.2.0 - For the creation of BiLSTM-CNN-CRF architecture
 * Tensorflow 1.8.0 - As backend for Keras (other backends are untested.

 **Note:** This implementation might be incompatible with different (e.g. more recent) versions of the frameworks.
-See [docker/requirements.txt](docker/requirements.txt) for a full list of all Python package requirements.
+So use versions mentioned above.